File path expression

 File paths

-• $ENV_VAR: If the boundaries of the environment variable are obvious, you can use this syntax in most cases.
+$ENV_VAR: If the boundaries of the environment variable are obvious, you can use this syntax in most cases.${ENV_VAR}: Sometimes the boundaries of an environment variable are unclear, in which case you use this syntax.

-Note that even on Windows, we don't use the %ENV_VAR% or $env:ENV_VAR syntax, instead we use the POSIX shell-style syntax above.
+Note that even on Windows, we don't use the %ENV_VAR% or $env:ENV_VAR

-Environment variable substitution with default
+Variable substitution with default

 ${XDG_CONFIG_HOME:-$HOME/.config}

-Conditional environment variable substitution
+Conditional variable substitution

 ${FOO:+$BAR\baz}